-Since the COVID19 pandemic, Alaska has experienced a spike in clinicians who are refusing to sign death certificates.
-It is a combination of fear from legal repercussions, misunderstanding of the current statutes, or unfamiliarity with the responsibility due to the fact that Alaska has a large proportion of specialty providers who act as primary care providers.
+Since the COVID-19 pandemic, Alaska has experienced a spike in clinicians who are refusing to sign death certificates.
+It is a combination of fear from legal repercussions, misunderstanding of the current statutes, and/or unfamiliarity with the certification responsibility due to the fact that Alaska has a large proportion of specialty providers who act as primary care providers.
 This has led to a corresponding increase in the proportion of death certificates that are signed with an unknown cause of death.

 These data have a broad impact on the understanding of mortality in Alaska for both HAVRS and for the wide array of health programs that utilize our data.
-HAVRS has convened a work group with the Medical Examiner's Office and State Chief Medical Officer to better understand and address this emerging issue.
-However, there is growing interest for healthcare providers to have fact of death information integrated in their electronic medical records system.
+To address this emergent challenge, HAVRS has developed a death certifier training to provide education on how to properly complete a death certificate and the importance of these data.
+The fellow would work with the State Registrar to develop additional outreach products; including those which providers can take for CE credit.
+At the same time, there is growing interest for healthcare providers to have fact of death information integrated in their electronic medical records system.
 This fellow will also work with our staff, the Commissioner's Office, Department of Law, and eHealth Connect to create a roadmap for integrating fact of death data to hospital registries and other medical records systems through Alaska's Health Information Exchange.
 We hope that these efforts to improve their data access directly will also provide motivation to certify deaths in a timely manner.
+The objectives and deliverables for this project would take approximately 5 hours per week, with more time anticipated during training development.